DIPlib/diplib/doc/src/image.md

 Oftentimes it is possible to determine a **simple stride** that will allow you to access every pixel in an image.
-When an image is a view into another image, this is not necessarily possible, but any default image (i.e. with normal strides) has this possibility.
+When an image is a view into another image, this is not necessarily possible, but any default image (i.e. with \ref normal_strides) has this possibility.
 This simple stride allows one to view the image as a 1D image.
 The function `dip::Image::Flatten` will create this 1D image (without copying any data, if there exists such a simple stride).
 Walking along this